||Dino Flow Trail

 sandstone bluff).
 Keep to the right as the road winds south around a small

-bad shape.)
-At mile 1.6, you'll come to the TH for the Jasper and Agate
+here for the Dino Flow trail.)
+At mile 1.6 from the highway, you'll come to the TH for the

 Dinosaur Tracks TH: At the trail fork at mile 1.2, keep left